unniisme/gitwrapper/README.md

 # gitwrapper
-A cli module that wraps git in cute little ansi packages
+A cli module that wraps git in cute little ansi packets

+source `gitwrapper.source` in `.bashrc` to install